koba04/jsconf-jp-presentation/packages/slide/slides/4-react-custom-renderer.md

 <!-- note
 createInstance and createTextInstance are important, which are instances that we use in functions of the host config.
-You can define the interface of instances like you want.
+You can define the interface of instances as you want.

 ReactDOM uses DOM APIs like createElement and createTextNode for this functions.
 -->